 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Social Policy at Kent was ranked 3rd for research intensity in The Complete University Guide 2021.
+Social Policy at Kent was ranked 3rd for graduate prospects and 10th for research intensity in The Complete University Guide 2022.

 As part of your degree, you develop critical thinking, transferable knowledge and skills that enable you to work in a variety of professions.